What Understanding Means in AI-Laden Astronomy: Problem-solving versus problem-finding, and the limits of AI

-Whether AI might eventually develop such capacities remains speculation.
-For now, the division of labour seems clear: AI can dramatically accelerate the problem-solving that constitutes much of research's daily work, while the problem-finding that gives research its direction remains distinctively human.
-Having humans entirely out of the loop seems premature.
+Whether AI might eventually develop such capacities remains under speculation.
+For the time being, questions about division of labour remain central.
+On the one hand, we may wish to hand off to AI the problem-solving work that constitutes much of research's daily work, while the problem finding that gives research its direction remains distinctively human.
+This approach might accelerate problem solving, but might also cause scientists to lose the expertise required for problem finding.
+On the other hand, we can imagine a more limited role for AI, one which assigns only the most rote, routine tasks, leaving much else for humans.
+Naturally, other approaches are possible, although our instinct is that leaving humans entirely out of the loop is premature.